jassalarjan/AetherTrack/NOTIFICATION_TROUBLESHOOTING.md

 ### Test Task Assignment Notification:

-1. Open TaskFlow in two different browsers (or incognito window)
+1. Open AetherTrack in two different browsers (or incognito window)
 2. Login as two different users
 3. User A assigns a task to User B
 4. User B should receive a notification